smosley/public.lab/topic/automation/the-rule-of-four.md

 JSO is fundamentally opposed to robot-automatons, because it ruins the economic viability of humans and hurts the job market.

-JSO does not want to state it outright, so JSO has in place a rule that no single employee is allowed to produce four major projects in a year.
+JSO does not want to state it outright, so JSO has in place an unwritten and unspoken rule, that no single employee is allowed to produce four major projects in a year.

 Thus, the rule of four is simply a proxy for banning robot-automatons.